 Communication and Education Working Committee.
 The Communication and Education Working Committee goal is to deliver communications best practices and educational resources for key payments industry stakeholders that promotes an efficient, timely and effective migration to EMV-enabled cards, devices and terminals and emerging payments technologies in the United States.

 Petroleum Working Committee.
 The Petroleum Working Committee is for all interested parties to work collaboratively to identify, review and resolve challenges associated with implementation of EMV within the U.S. petroleum and convenience market.
 The Petroleum Working Committee includes payment networks, petroleum and convenience merchants, petroleum-specific acquirers, petroleum and convenience POS vendors and fuel dispenser manufacturers, and other organizations servicing the petroleum and convenience category.
 The initial focus of the Working Committee is looking at how to streamline EMV testing and certification for the petroleum industry.

 Testing and Certification Working Committee.
 The Testing and Certification Working Committee goal is to discuss the challenges with EMV certification and define approaches for achieving certification to meet the payment network milestones for fraud liability shift.
 Areas for focus include: education on the testing and certification that is required for different industry stakeholders; evaluation of current processes to define approaches for streamlining testing and certification.

 Special Interest Groups

-The EMV Migration Forum has two special interest groups (SIGs), one for merchants and one for issuers.
-SIGs meet at EMV Migration Forum in-person meetings and gather members into “birds-of-a-feather” session to discuss topics relevant to SIG participants.
+The U.S. Payments Forum has two special interest groups (SIGs), one for merchants and one for issuers.
+SIGs meet at Forum in-person meetings to discuss topics relevant to SIG participants.